catskull/notes/winter-2017/bio100/natureminute.md

 much larger, 3-7 pounds

 white tailed jackrabbit also exist, usually at a higher elevation.
 Also super large.
 Whole body turns white in winter.

+# Sage Grouse

+Does a super strange mating dance where it "pops" it's chest

+Big air sacks in the chest, only there in the Spring.

+They all meet on the plains (a LEK, meeting of males of a species)

+Numbers are in serious decline in the US.
+Thought to be due to overgrazing cattle and oil and gas drilling.

+Dr. Wilson's favorite bird is the Sage Grouse.

+**Watch Sagebrush documentary before the final exam**